-The NASA IV&V Program strives to improve software safety, reliability, and quality of NASA programs and missions through effective applications of systems and software IV&V methods, practices, and techniques.
-The NASA IV&V Program applies software engineering best practices to evaluate the correctness and quality of critical and complex software systems throughout the System Development Life Cycle (SDLC).
+NASA's IV&V Program strives to improve software safety, reliability, and quality of NASA programs and missions through effective applications of systems and software IV&V methods, practices, and techniques.
+Employing an ISO 9001:2008 certified process.
+NASA's IV&V Program applies system and software engineering best practices to evaluate the correctness and quality of critical and complex software systems throughout the System Development Life Cycle (SDLC).

-When applying systems and software IV&V, the NASA IV&V seeks to answer the following questions:
+When applying systems and software IV&V, NASA IV&V seeks to answer the following questions:

-3. Does the software exhibit expected behaviors under adverse conditions?
+3. Will the system's software respond as expected under adverse conditions?

-The NASA IV&V Program's analytical approaches enable efficient, cost-effective IV&V service through the usage of broad-based, eclectic expertise, adaptive software engineering best practices, and tools that are in place at the NASA IV&V Facility.
-The analytical paradigm utilized by the NASA IV&V Program requires a multi-disciplinary team, and a qualitative software risk and criticality assessment capability coupled with an extensive multiphase, phase-independent V&V analytical process.
+The NASA IV&V Program's analytical approaches enable efficient, cost-effective IV&V service through the usage of broad-based, eclectic expertise, adaptive software engineering best practices, and tools that are available to the IV&V analysts.
+The analytical paradigm utilized by NASA'd IV&V Program requires a multi-disciplinary team, and a qualitative software risk and criticality assessment capability coupled with an extensive multiphase V&V analytical process.